konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/create-custom-categorization-ai/index_nb.md

 For example, saving can be defined similarly to the way it is defined in `CategorizationAI` class.
 Make sure to check that the save path exists using `pathlib`, assign paths for temporary .pt file and final compressed file (this is needed for compressing the initially saved model), create dictionary to save all necessary model data needed for categorization/inference.
-If you use torch-based model, save it using `torch.save()` and then compress the resulting file via lz4, removing the temporary file afterwards.
+If you use torch-based model, save it using `torch.save()` and then compress the resulting file via lz4, removing the temporary file afterward.

 ```python editable=true slideshow={"slide_type": ""} tags=["skip-execution", "nbval-skip"] vscode={"languageId": "plaintext"}
     def save(self, output_dir: str=None):